 Night Dance - Haŋwáčhipi

-Reading Clark Wissler's description below of the Lakȟóta Night Dance (Haŋwáčhipi) inspired the title of my trilogy.
+Reading Clark Wissler's description of the Lakȟóta Night Dance (Haŋwáčhipi) inspired the title of my tetralogy.
 Since my book series is not only about making

-collective and individual shadows visible, but also about ancient soul connections and the power of hearts, the title seemed more than fitting to me on several levels: "shadow dance", "shadow
+collective and individual shadows visible, but also about ancient soul connections and the power of the heart, the title seemed fitting on multiple levels: "shadow dance," "shadow work,"

-work", "courtship", historical reference to the Plains cultures in book 3 of my trilogy.
+"courtship," and the historical reference to the Plains cultures in the fourth book of my tetralogy.

 Source: Lakota Classics (Facsimiles of the earliest publications on Lakota history, language, and